 And it will be your undoing.

 You won’t hear a thing about these conversations so cleverly and quietly conducted when you are at lunch or on sick leave.
 The silence will confound you and frustrate you.
 You will second-guess every glance exchanged between colleagues in your presence.
 You will doubt your ability to do your job.
 You will wonder who else is blind-copied on emails to you, and you’ll even start wondering if your office might be bugged.
-Not because you are paranoid or emotional (even though you will be told that you are both), but because you are being tormented at work.
-At this point, I may as well bring in the other mob, because it is so reminiscent of that scene in Goodfellas when Henry Hill says:
+Not because you are paranoid or emotional – even though you will be told that you are both – but because you are being tormented at work.
+You might even find yourself thinking of the other mob and Goodfellas.
+Good.
+Fellas.

 For a second, I thought I was dead, but when I heard all the noise I knew they were cops.
 Only cops talk that way.
 If they had been wiseguys, I wouldn’t have heard a thing.
 I would’ve been dead.

-If you are reading this and in a similar situation, I urge you to consider the lessons learned by Dr. Janice Harper who graciously commented here yesterday.
-In Just us Justice: The Gentle Genocide of Workplace Mobbing, Dr. Harper provides a clear-eyed assessment of “the bully” in the workplace and how to survive when the mob is upon you.
+If you are reading this and in a similar situation, I urge you to consider the lessons from Dr. Janice Harper‘s experience and who commented here yesterday.
+In Just us Justice: The Gentle Genocide of Workplace Mobbing, Dr. Harper provides her clear-eyed assessment of “the bully” in the workplace and how to survive when the mob is upon you.
 Her best advice?